-Evaluating the effects of sea level rise on Massachusetts coastal aquifers: a Cape Cod pilot study
+Evaluating the effects of sea level rise on Cape Cod's aquifer

-APCC’s partners include the USGS, Cape Cod Commission, The Nature Conservancy, Massachusetts Bays National Estuary Program, Barnstable County Coastal Resources Committee.
-Funding support is provided by grants from the Massachusetts Environmental Trust, the Massachusetts Department of Environmental Protection, The Nature Conservancy, the Cape Cod Five Cents Savings Bank, and by APCC member dues and donations.
+Partners include the U.S. Geological Survey, Cape Cod Commission, The Nature Conservancy, Massachusetts Bays National Estuary Program, and Barnstable County Coastal Resources Committee.
+Funding was provided by a grant from the Massachusetts Environmental Trust to APCC, the Massachusetts Department of Environmental Protection, The Nature Conservancy, the Cape Cod Five Cents Savings Bank, and from APCC member dues and donations.